webpro/awesome-dotfiles/README.md

 ## Example dotfiles repos

 A collection of the most popular, well-maintained, and collaborative dotfiles repositories & frameworks.
 Some projects contain just the dotfiles.
-Others go further by allowing you to easily add your own custom dotfiles, and/or including scripts to manage dotfiles/plugins.
+Others go further by allowing you to easily add your own custom dotfiles, and some include scripts to manage dotfiles and plugins.

 ### Bash